willirath/ship_routing/ARCHITECTURE.md

 ### Worker Lifecycle Notes

 **Single Worker Pool Per Run:**
-- Workers are created ONCE at the start of `RoutingApp.run()`
+- Workers are created ONCE at the start of `RoutingApp.run()` (if parallelization enabled)
 - The same worker pool is reused across ALL parallelized stages
 - Workers are destroyed ONCE at the end via `finally` block
-- This eliminates the overhead of repeated process creation/destruction
+- This eliminates the overhead of repeated process/thread creation/destruction

+**Execution Modes:**
+- **Process** (`executor_type="process"`): Uses `ProcessPoolExecutor`
+  - Each worker is a separate process with isolated memory
+  - Forcing data serialized and passed to each worker at initialization
+  - Best for CPU-bound workloads with minimal data transfer
+  - Overhead: ~3s startup with 8 workers, but avoids Python GIL
+- **Thread** (`executor_type="thread"`): Uses `ThreadPoolExecutor`
+  - Workers are threads sharing the main process memory
+  - Forcing data shared via `_SHARED_FORCING` module-level global (no serialization)
+  - Best for NumPy-heavy workloads where operations release GIL
+  - Lower overhead than processes, but subject to GIL for pure Python code
+- **Sequential** (`executor_type="sequential"`): No executor, inline processing
+  - All tasks executed sequentially in main thread
+  - Zero parallelization overhead, useful for debugging and baseline benchmarks
+  - Worker state initialized inline before each stage

 **Performance Impact:**
 - Previous implementation: Workers created/destroyed for each stage